Guinea pigs can make wonderful pets for adults and children alike.

 First thing’s first, you’ll need to select a suitable enclosure for your guinea pig.

 There are a couple of options when it comes to guinea pig housing – you can use a commercial cage or make your own.
+Also make sure to setup your guinea pig cages for 2 or more if you plan on housing a lot of them!

 Many guinea pig owners choose to create their own cage using coroplast and cube grids as the materials are a lot cheaper than most commercial cages.